serverless/serverless/docs/providers/aws/events/http-api.md

     payload: '1.0'
 ```

-Also, the payload version could be configured in function level as follows:
+The payload version can also be specified at the function level with httpApi.payload property and it will take precedence over the payload version configured at the provider level.
+It can be configured as:

 ```yaml
 functions: